data-8/kubeadm-bootstrap/README.md

 5. Test that everything is up!

    a.
-On the master, run `kubectl get node` - it should list your new node in
+On the master, run `kubectl get node`.
+It should list your new node in
       `Ready` state.

    b.
 Run `kubectl --namespace=kube-system get pod -o wide`.
 This should show